top of page

 Young person with red and lack hair with their head in their hands.

-When someone, or a group of people, tricks of misleads another person into doing something that is not right, this is exploitation.
+When someone, or a group of people, tricks or misleads another person into doing something that is not right, this is exploitation.

-To get to the point of exploitation, there is often a targeting and grooming process that happens first, which makes a person easier to manipulate.
-Grooming can include a perpetrator buying someone food and gifts, or even vapes, alcohol, and drugs.
+To reach the point of exploitation, there is often a targeting and grooming process that happens first, which makes a person easier to manipulate.
+Grooming can include a perpetrator buying someone food and gifts; or even vapes, alcohol, and drugs.
 It can be offering lifts home from school or giving them attention that they don’t get elsewhere.

 But, there is really no such thing as a freebie.
-Groomers will later hold these gifts to account, and manipulate their victim into engaging in activity that they want, whether this is sharing nude images, engaging is sexual activity, holding weapons, or transporting money and drugs.
+Groomers will later hold these gifts to account, and manipulate their victim into engaging in activity that they want; whether this is sharing nude images, engaging in sexual activity, holding weapons, or transporting money and drugs.

 What does exploitation look like?

-Being encouraged to skip school and go missing from home.
+Being encouraged to skip school and to go missing from home.

 Receiving unexplained gifts from new friends and/or partners.